- Who needs to apply for a business visa?

 However, individuals who do not fall into these categories will need to apply for the Business Visa to visit Ireland for business purposes.

 The business visa is a short stay ‘C’ visa which will expire 90 days after you officially enter into Ireland.
-Bear in mind that the visa cannot be extended, and you must leave Ireland within 90 days of entering the country, unless there are very exceptional circumstances.
+Bear in mind that the business visitor visa cannot be extended, and you must leave Ireland within 90 days of entering the country, unless there are very exceptional circumstances.

-Business visa requirements for a short stay ‘C’ visa
+Ireland business visa requirements for a short stay ‘C’ visa

 Also, the following information and documentation will need to be provided with any short stay ‘C’ visa application.